weifund/weifund/README.md

 - reward entitlements
 - Admin panel to manage and moniter campaigns (/admin)

-Note, Crowdfundrr is presently undeployed on the Testnet but has been tested on AlethZero/Go Ethereum CLI.
+Note, WeiFund is presently undeployed on the Testnet but has been tested on AlethZero/Go Ethereum CLI.

-... because presently, two rr's is better.